amireson/amireson.github.io/_people/alana.md

 ## PhD Research

-Alana's PhD research is based at Baker Creek, located on treaty 11 territory, and focuses on quantfying hydrological processes associated with thawing permafrost, using combined field observations and mdoelling.
-Under a warming climate, as permafrost thaws, the subsurface flow pathways are expected to change.
-Thawing will lead to thickening of the active layer, the expansion of taliks and enhanced groundwater discharge and export of dissolved carbon from uplands into wetlands and streams.
+Alana’s PhD research focuses on understanding how water movement and soil moisture heterogeneity across a hillslope influences active layer thaw and permafrost degradation.
+Her work is based on field investigations from Baker Creek, NWT where soil moisture, ground temperatures and hydrological fluxes are monitored.
+This work aims to improve our understanding of the mechanisms of permafrost thaw in diverse landscapes to assist in model predictions of future hydrological and biogeochemical processes.